 If you love the great outdoors and feeling a lot closer to nature, Garibaldi Provincial Park is one of the coolest places to see in Whistler.

-Garibaldi Provincial Park covers more than 2600 square meters and truly offers something for everyone, from its numerous campgrounds to its lakes filled with several types of fish.
+Garibaldi Provincial Park covers more than 2,600 square metres and truly offers something for everyone, from its numerous campgrounds to its lakes filled with several types of fish.

 Throughout your time here, you’ll enjoy some of the most beautiful scenery you’ve ever seen.
 You can even get to the park via the Parkbus service, which is both environmentally friendly and low in cost.